 The fundamental expectation governing student conduct is that each student should behave in a manner that respects others.
 Students are expected to treat others in the manner they would wish to be treated themselves.
 The best possible conduct is expected from all students at all times.
-Poor conduct cannot be accepted.
+Poor behaviour cannot be accepted.
 Students are expected to behave appropriately as ambassadors of your school and country (if travelling overseas).

 In all circumstances, behaviour that is not in accord with St Columba Anglican School expectations and is unacceptable will be met with appropriate disciplinary action by the attending staff.

 The following are some examples of unacceptable behaviour: